odradev/odradev.github.io/docusaurus/docs/tutorials/owned-token.md

 # OwnedToken

-This tutorial shows the great power of modulurization-focused of the Odra Framework design.
+This tutorial shows the great power of the modularization-focused design of the Odra Framework.
 We are going to use the modules we built in the last two tutorials to build a new one.

-## Module definition
+## Code
-What does our module should be capable of?
+What should our module be capable of?

 1. Conform the Erc20 interface.
-2. Allow minting tokens but only but the module owner.
+2. Allow minting tokens but only the module owner.
 3. The current owner should be able to designate a new owner.

-## Code

 ### Module definition